Costs of Common Prenatal Tests

 Chorionic villus sampling typically costs around $3,050.

 The procedure is usually done in an outpatient facility or in a doctor's office.
-Costs can vary widely based on where you go for the procedure, ranging from $1,300 to $4,800.
+Costs can vary widely based on where you go for the procedure but often range from $1,300 to $4,800.

-Your itemized bill will include several individual charges including the physician fee, the procedure cost, any facility fees and the cost for the lab to process the sample.
+Your itemized bill will include several individual charges such as the physician fee, the procedure cost, any facility fees and the cost for the lab to process the sample.

 Your health insurance may cover chorionic villus sampling if you have certain risk factors, such as being older or having a family history of certain genetic diseases.
 You may need to get prior authorization from the insurance company, and the amount you pay will depend on your insurance plan.